Krylov operator complexity in holographic CFTs: Smeared boundary reconstruction and the dual proper radial momentum: Introduction

 \section{Introduction}

 A central challenge in AdS/CFT research is to define a precise and robust boundary theory quantity that effectively captures the growth dynamics of the black hole interior.
 This quantity has been proposed to embody a notion of quantum complexity in the boundary theory~\cite{Susskind:2014rva}\footnote{See~\cite{Susskind:2018pmk} for a pedagogical introduction to this topic and \cite{Chapman:2021jbh,Baiguera:2025dkc} for recent reviews.}.
 Although numerous measures on the gravity side have been proposed to measure the growth of the wormhole interior \cite{Belin:2021bga, Belin:2022xmt}, finding the corresponding notion in the conformal field theory (CFT) or boundary theory remains an open problem.
 Recent progress in the study of the double-scaled Sachdev--Ye--Kitaev (SYK) model \cite{Berkooz:2018qkz,Berkooz:2018jqr} suggests that the bulk geometric length is dual to the Krylov complexity of the boundary theory \cite{Rabinovici:2023yex,Ambrosini:2024sre,Heller:2024ldz,Xu:2024gfm,Aguilar-Gutierrez:2025pqp}.
-Moreover, increasing evidence indicates that the growth rate of Krylov complexity for thermal states perturbed by local operators in holographic CFTs corresponds to the proper radial momentum of a particle in AdS space ~\cite{Caputa:2024sux,Caputa:2025dep} (see related developments in \cite{Fan:2024iop,He:2024pox})\footnote{For earlier work in this direction within the context of the SYK model and Jackiw--Teitelboim gravity, see~\cite{Jian:2020qpp}.}.
-Given these promising developments, it is now crucial to determine whether Krylov complexity can serve as a robust and reliable new entry in the AdS/CFT dictionary, extending beyond the scope of the double-scaled SYK model to more general holographic scenarios.
+Moreover, increasing evidence indicates that the growth rate of Krylov complexity for thermal states perturbed by local operators in holographic CFTs corresponds to the proper radial momentum of a particle in AdS space ~\cite{Caputa:2024sux,Caputa:2025dep} (see related developments in \cite{Fan:2024iop,He:2024pox}).\footnote{For earlier work in this direction within the context of the SYK model and Jackiw--Teitelboim gravity, see~\cite{Jian:2020qpp}. {{Other arguments that this relation should hold for more generic notions of quantum complexity appears in \cite{Susskind:2014jwa,Lin:2019kpf,Susskind:2018tei,Susskind:2019ddc,Magan:2018nmu,Susskind:2020gnl}; which was more rigorously studied for the CV conjecture in \cite{Barbon:2020olv,Barbon:2019tuq,Barbon:2019wsy}.}}} Given these promising developments, it is now crucial to determine whether Krylov complexity can serve as a robust and reliable new entry in the AdS/CFT dictionary, extending beyond the scope of the double-scaled SYK model to more general holographic scenarios.